Skip to content

 Create two custom route tables

 Note: When a Lambda function in a VPC makes requests, the function randomly selects an associated subnet.
-If the function uses a misconfigured subnet, then you receive an error.
+If the function uses an incorrectly configured subnet, then you receive an error.
 To avoid this issue, make sure to use the same configuration for all subnets that your function uses.

-To set up your custom route tables, complete the following steps for both your public and private subnet:
+To set up your custom route tables, complete the following steps:

-3. Add a new route to the route table, and include the following configurations:
+3. Add a new route to the route tables, and include the following configurations:

 For Destination, enter 0.0.0.0/0.

-For Target, choose Internet gateway or NAT gateway.
-For the public subnet, select the ID of the internet gateway.
-For the private subnet, select the ID of the NAT gateway.
+For Target, choose Internet gateway for the public subnet, and enter the internet gateway ID.
+Choose NAT gateway for the private subnet, and enter the NAT gateway ID.

 Important: If you use a NAT instance instead of a NAT gateway, then choose Network interface instead of NAT gateway.